 Introduction

-In this Chapter we discuss the problem of our project and show results of our research in the field of the application domain
+In this Chapter we discuss the problem of our project and show results of our research in the field of the application domain.

 Problem

 The community provides a variety of implementation and methods for the navigation in the Virtual Reality space.
-Many of those however couldn’t be tested and analysed scientifically.
+Many of those couldn’t be tested and analysed scientifically.
 Furthermore, the already existing scientifically elaborated concepts are not necessarily suited for the new VR Hardware and the User- Space available for the VR-setup, like the HTC Vive or the Oculus Rift, and the usage in a productive application with users that have varying know-how and experience in Virtual Reality.

 Researched Navigation Methods